Women and Substance Use

 - Lack of interpersonal or familial support.

-Many treatment facilities offer female-specific treatment on all levels, including detox, inpatient, outpatient, and aftercare.
-Research has shown that women-only treatment produces higher satisfaction ratings and lower instances of relapse than traditional addiction treatment programs.4 Some treatment options unique to women with substance abuse include:2,4,5
+Research has shown that women-only treatment programs can result in higher satisfaction ratings and lower instances of relapse than traditional addiction treatment programs.4 Some treatment options unique to women include:2,4,5

 - Onsite childcare.